 Insurance Claims: Working with Your Insurance Company

-If your roof suffers damage from hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
+If your roof suffers damage from a hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
 This is what your insurance is for.
 When you make an insurance claim on your roof, there are certain procedures your insurance company will follow.
 Roof Crafters is here to help you with these procedures.
 In this article, we will walk you through the common roofing claim process.

 - Contact Roof Crafters to schedule a free onsite roof inspection to determine if you have damage to your roof.

-- If damage is found, we will help you file a claim with your insurance company.
+- If roof damage is found, we will help you file a claim with your insurance company.
 We can provide all of the appropriate phone numbers for your convenience!